SeanMcGovern2322/CS-207-Final-Project/README.md

 ### Showcase

 For this project I turned an infant's highchair into a musical toy using some lights, a few arcade buttons, a paizo buzzer, and an Arduino Uno.
 When the child pushes one of the arcade button the buzzer will play one of the songs selected from the musicbuzzer library and then play a Larson Scanner pattern across the lights.
+Hopefully keeping the child happy and entertainted.

 ### Manifest
 1. Circuit Diagram - Final Project.fzz, a basic diagram of the circuit, showing the components and how they are wired up.
 Drawn in the fritzing software.